-Dr. Jeff Comer is the son of a hospital CEO and has spent 20 years as an acute and behavioral health hospital CEO himself.
-He has led rural hospitals and large urban medical centers.
+Dr. Jeff Comer is a hospital CEO who also focuses on career coaching and coping for leaders in health care.
+As a CEO, he has spent 20 years, leading hospitals of all sizes.
 He focuses much of his career on short-term turnarounds where he works to save hospitals from closure.

-Seeing the stress in hospital CEO roles, Jeff pursued his doctoral education in psychology with research interests in evolutionary psychoneuroimmunology and stress reactivity.
-He enjoys blending his background as a hospital CEO with his expertise in stress management, helping high performers to find more fulfilled professional and personal lives and avoid burnout.
+Seeing the stress in hospital CEO roles, Dr. Comer pursued his doctoral education in psychology with research interests in evolutionary psychoneuroimmunology and stress reactivity.
+He enjoys blending his background as a hospital CEO with his expertise in stress management, helping leaders to find more fulfilled professional and personal lives and avoid burnout.

 This podcast was done with the Medical Group Management Association.
 It is a prelude to the MGMA annual conference in San Diego this October where I will be one of the kickoff keynote speakers.